 Cord length is an important consideration for heaters from both a useability and safety perspective – you need a cord that's long enough that you can position your heater where it's going to be most effective, but not so long that it's a trip hazard – an extra risk for heaters in case you fall on it or knock it over.
 We've seen heater cord lengths ranging from under a metre up to 2.7 metres, with an average of 1.7 metres on our test.
 As a rule, larger heaters will have slightly longer cords.

 Importantly, you should never use an electric heater with an extension cord or power board.
 Heaters draw a lot of current which can cause smaller gauge extension cords to heat up and catch fire – plug them directly into a wall socket instead.
 And if you absolutely have no choice but to use an extension cord, make sure it's a heavy duty one rated for the amount of current your heater draws.

 This depends on what cost you are looking at – up front purchase, or running cost?
 As per usual, there are trade-offs with either selection.
 Check out our electric heater review to find out which ones perform the best.

 On average, oil column heaters will be the cheapest on the market to run – but only by a narrow margin ahead of convection heaters such as panel and micathermic panels.
-There are some comfort trade-offs for that cheap running cost, primarily being slow to heat and inefficient without a fan.
+There are some comfort trade-offs for that cheap running cost, primarily being slow to heat and ineffective at heating a whole room if they don't have a fan.
 If you have a reversible ceiling fan, it will help disperse the heat around the room more evenly (see below).

-On average, fan heater are less expensive to purchase, but tend to have higher running costs.
+On average, small fan heaters are less expensive to purchase, but can have higher running costs.